katherinew5896/sep11-freedom-project/tool/learning-log.md

-This is what I did and it should be helpful in the future.
+This is what I did and it should be helpful in the future for when customizing character sizes!
 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc